Sandy Springs moves to demolish condemned house

 The Hilderbrand house is among thousands nationwide left in disrepair amid legal confusion and finger-pointing in the wake of the 2007-2008 mortgage crisis.
 It was condemned after a February 2013 fire that forced Farlow, who runs a Sandy Springs beauty salon, to move out and caused extensive damage he has said he couldn’t afford to repair.

 City records show that since that time, city inspectors have been foiled in attempts to hold anyone responsible for fixing the property.
-Farlow previously said in an interview that the property already had a complicated legal situation following a dispute with Chase over mortgage payments, as he put the house in his mother’s name, filed bankruptcies and sought loan modifications.
-Meanwhile, Chase gave various and contradictory answers to inspectors about its responsibility for the property, and maintains that the bank does not own the property, though county records say otherwise.
+Farlow–whom the city once jailed over the property’s condition–previously said in an interview that the property already had a complicated legal situation following a dispute with Chase over mortgage payments, as he put the house in his mother’s name, filed bankruptcies and sought loan modifications.
+Meanwhile, Chase gave various and contradictory answers to inspectors about its responsibility for the property, according to city records, and maintains that the bank does not own the property, though county records say otherwise.

 Some confusion continued at the Feb.
 3 hearing, where the case was on the court calendar twice under both Farlow’s and Chase’s names.
 Judge Schaefer finally called the case by saying, “That’s on JPMorgan Chase, Charles Farlow—and anyone else?”